Fatal Games: Soundtrack

 The song "Take it All the Way" was composed for the film by Shuki Levy.
 The song was written by Levy and his then-wife, Dallas writer Deborah Shelton.

+Production

+The film was shot in Los Angeles under the working title The Killing Touch.

 Release

-The film was released in America in 1984 by Impact Films, and was subsequently released on VHS by Media Home Entertainment as both Fatal Games and, an alternate title, Olympic Nightmare.
-As of February 2022, the film has not received a DVD or Blu-ray release.
+The film was released in the United States in the first quarter of 1984 by Impact Films, and was subsequently released on VHS by Media Home Entertainment as both Fatal Games and, an alternate title, Olympic Nightmare.
+On September 22, 2023, it was announced Vinegar Syndrome would release the film to Blu-ray on Black Friday of that year.

-Reception
+Critical response

 British review site Hysteria Lives! wrote a mixed review, stating that "Fatal Games is a real cheap production- but still not as cheap as the video extravaganzas of later years.
-For much of its running time it has the production values, editing and acting of bad porno- complete with a farting synth score, while praising the kills and climax, saying they was "fun" in a strictly campy way."

-BleedingSkull.com wrote a mixed review, criticizing the film's bland direction and music, but praising its opening theme song.
+For much of its running time it has the production values, editing and acting of bad porno- complete with a farting synth score", while praising the kills and climax, saying it was "fun" in a strictly campy way.
+BleedingSkull.com wrote a mixed review, criticizing the film as "unconcerned with the concepts of reality and filmmaking aptitude" but still "anything but" average.
+On a more positive note, Starburst editor Alan Jones opined that "it shows a level of competence and professionalism unusual for this lower end of a now overpopulated genre.
+The basic promise is a good one and reveals yet another way of how an aware filmmaker can get acres of flesh on screen without it seeming all a tired cliche."

+Home media

+Vinegar Syndrome released the film for the first time on Blu-ray as part of their Black Friday online flash sale on November 24, 2023.